3vm/dsn_verif/ehgu_examples/counter_adc_model/README.md

-A model of a 1.5bit per stage pipelined ADC
+A model of a counter type ADC

 For further description refer to this book